Lettuce Turnip The Beet

 ------------------------------------------

 Yes garlic is a vegetable.
 Per 100 g, garlic is a rich source of thiamin, vitamin C, manganese, and selenium.
 Realistically though, you'd have to consume enough garlic to ward off a horde of vampires to obtain any meaningful amount of vitamins and minerals.
 However, garlic is well known for its bioactive compounds, and has been used for centuries in herbal medicine.
-It may support heart health, boost immunity, and lower blood pressure, while also having natural antimicrobial properties.
+Garlic is particularly rich in sulfur compounds, like allicin, s-allyl cysteine (SAC), and diallyl disulfide (DADS), which can be cancer protective.
+It may support heart health, boost immunity, and lower blood pressure, while also having natural anti-microbial properties.

 Serving Size: 1 clove (3 g)